ueno-llc/newsletter/README.md

 A ZIP file will be created with the CSS inlined into the email, and all images referenced by the email included.
 You can upload these ZIP files to Mailchimp to create a template.

+## Testing

+Based on the metrics of our mailing list, we test in these email clients:

+- Gmail: Web, iOS
+- G Suite: Web
+- Outlook: 2016
+- Mail.app: iOS, macOS

 ## License

 MIT &copy; [ueno.](https://ueno.co)